Jack Carrington

-Jack Carrington (1909-1984), was a male English international table tennis player.
+Jack Carrington (1909–1984) was a male English international table tennis player.

 Table tennis career

 He won a silver medal at the 1947 World Table Tennis Championships in the men's doubles with Johnny Leach.
 Four years later he won a bronze medal at the 1951 World Table Tennis Championships in the men's doubles with Leach.

 He also won an English Open title.

 Personal life

 He married fellow international Elsie Weaver.

 After retiring from playing he worked as head coach of the English Table Tennis Association ETTA and Director of Coaching.
 He organized national and international tournament events and ensured especially in the schools for the promotion of table tennis.
-In 1959 he coached the German national team.
+In 1959 he coached the Germany national team.